 The Role of a Band

 - Other musicians create an interactive, social element that can be a great practice motivator.

 - May provide performance opportunities.

 - Tests the student’s skill set in real time.
-Too much time working on the car in the garage and not enough time driving can lead to an unrealistic perception of abilities.
 Playing with other musicians reveals mechanics in a way isolated practice does not.

 The Role of Performance

-- This may be the ultimate goal guiding all practice.
+- For many, this is the ultimate goal guiding all practice.

 - There are a variety of types of performance: Live, studio recording, video, intimate family setting, public stage setting.